dhutapratama/docs/helpers.md

 <a name="testing-lotteries"></a>
 #### Testing Lotteries

-Laravel provides some simple methods to allow you to easily test your application's lottery invocations:
+Lets provides some simple methods to allow you to easily test your application's lottery invocations:

     // Lottery will always win...
     Lottery::alwaysWin();